Skip to content

 Wiki-Link Knowledge Graph

-Memories are connected using [[wiki-link]] syntax:
+Memories are connected using [[wiki-link]] syntax, creating a traversable knowledge graph:

 remember("decision", "MyApp: Tech Stack",